ali00h/php_mysql_backup_s3/README.md

 # PHP Mysql Backup S3
-This is a simple program in php8 language to take backup from mysql or mariadb, which has the possibility of running as a docker image.
+This is a simple program in php8 language to take backup from mysql or mariadb, which has the capability of running as a docker image.
 The backups taken are stored in Amazon's S3 storage, and the old backups are deleted from it at the same time.

 ## Environment Variables